Applications for Manurewa Local Board rangatahi youth scholarships for those with leadership potential are now open.

-Scholarships to a maximum of $2000 for academic and trades purposes are available to 14 to 24-year-olds, with applications closing on 11 August.
+Scholarships offer a maximum of $2000 for academic and trades purposes and are available to 14 to 24-year-olds, with applications closing on 11 August.
 Last year more than 30 scholarships were awarded.

-Decisions on who is awarded the scholarships are always made with the advice of the Manurewa Youth Council.
+Decisions on who is awarded the scholarships are made with the help of the Manurewa Youth Council.

-“It’s important we have their input into decisions that will affect other rangatahi, especially when receiving a grant might be the difference between going on to study or not,” Candy says.
+“It’s important we have input from young people into decisions that will affect other young people, especially when receiving a grant could be the difference between someone being able to go on to study or not,” Candy says.

 Funding can also be used to attend events to develop leadership skills, with the board committed to making the programme as open as possible.

 “We are also interested in people’s potential to return something to their communities.
-We will back those who volunteer or want to gain skills to do so in future,” Candy says.
+We will back those who volunteer or want to gain skills to do so in future,” Murphy says.

 Want to stay up to date with all the latest news from your area?
 Sign up for our Manurewa Local Board E-news and get it delivered to your inbox each month.